contextgeneric/cgp-patterns/content/delegated-error-raiser.md

 # Delegated Error Raisers

-In the previous chapter, we have defined context-generic error raisers like `RaiseFrom` and `DebugAsAnyhow`, which can be use to raise any source error that satisfy certain constraints.
-However, in the main wiring for `MockAppComponents`, we could only choose a specific provider for `ErrorRaiserComponent`.
+In the previous chapter, we defined context-generic error raisers such as `RaiseFrom` and `DebugAnyhowError`, which can be used to raise any source error that satisfies certain constraints.
+However, in the main wiring for `MockAppComponents`, we could only select a specific provider for the `ErrorRaiserComponent`.

-But with complex applications, we may want to raise different source errors differently, depending on what the source error is.
-For example, we may want to use `RaiseFrom` when there is a `From` instance, and `DebugAsAnyhow` for the remaining cases when the source error implements `Debug`.
+In more complex applications, we might want to handle different source errors in different ways, depending on the type of the source error.
+For example, we might use `RaiseFrom` when a `From` instance is available, and default to `DebugAnyhowError` for cases where the source error implements `Debug`.

-In this chapter, we will cover the `UseDelegate` pattern, which offers a declarative way to handle errors differently depending on the source error type.
+In this chapter, we will introduce the _`UseDelegate`_ pattern, which provides a declarative approach to handle errors differently based on the source error type.

 ## Ad Hoc Error Raisers

-One way that we can handle source errors differently is by defining an error raiser provider that has explicit implementation for each source error, such as follows:
+One way to handle source errors differently is by defining an error raiser provider with explicit implementations for each source error.
+For example:

 ```rust
 # extern crate cgp;